joomengine/jcb-documentation/064-How-to-install-jcb-packages.md

 There are **two ways** to access the installation view for JCB packages:

 1. **From the JCB Dashboard:**
-   Click the **“Import JCB Packages”** icon.
+   Click the **"Import JCB Packages"** icon.
 This opens the import view directly.

 2. **From Joomla Components Menu:**
-   Go to **Components → Joomla Component Builder**, and on the top right corner, click **“Import JCB Packages”**.
+   Go to **Components → Joomla Component Builder**, and on the top right corner, click **"Import JCB Packages"**.

 [00:00:35](https://www.youtube.com/watch?v=PGmEoliopv8&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m35s)
 This will take you to the same import area that contains several tabs—such as **VDM Packages** and **JCB Community Packages**.

-If you do not want to see certain tabs, you can manage their visibility under the **Global Options** section using the **“Manage JCB Package Directories”** setting.
+If you do not want to see certain tabs, you can manage their visibility under the **Global Options** section using the **"Manage JCB Package Directories"** setting.
 You can choose between:

 * **Show All**